mozilla/testpilot-meta/experiments/no-more-404s/data.md

 ### Onboarding Steps 1

 #### Copy
 Just browse the web as you normally do.
-If you encounter a 404 page, we will let you know if an archived version is a available in the Wayback Machine.
+If you encounter a 404 page, we will let you know if an archived version is a available on the Wayback Machine.

 #### Image
 [visual-assets/onboarding-images/onboarding-image-1.png](visual-assets/onboarding-images/onboarding-image-1.png)